 The Library subscribes to Rosetta Stone Foundations, which features 30 languages from around the globe.
-To enter the database, go to Rosetta Stone Foundations/ Alternative link .
+To enter the database, go to Rosetta Stone Foundations (link below).
 You can also use Rosetta Stone on a mobile device.
-To get set up, use the Tutorial for Rosetta Stone Mobile.

 If you have trouble entering the database and signing up for an account, contact Paula Carns at firstname.lastname@example.org.